 Submit two letters of recommendation from academic or professional sources.

 International applicants whose native language is not English must submit scores from the TOEFL, IELTS, or PTE.
-A minimum TOEFL score of 80 (internet-based) is required.
-A minimum IELTS score of 6.5 is required.
+A minimum TOEFL score of 88 (internet-based) is required.
+A minimum IELTS score of 6.5 (with balanced sub-scores) is required.
 The English language test score requirement is waived for native speakers of English or for those submitting transcripts from degrees earned at American institutions.